 Check out these maps!
 Have you been wondering about the best way to get to Lansdowne Place or the hospital?
 Let us know if there is a map that you would be interested in that you don't see here!

-Peterborough County and City Cycling and Trails Map
+Peterborough County and City Cycling and Trails Maps

-This is a two-sided map, one side have a large scale map of the city showing all the multi-use trails, cycling lanes, footpaths, and recommended on-road links between trails and bike lanes.
-The other side shows recommended cycling routes in the region around Peterborough.
-Hard copies are available at City Hall (switchboard), Peterborough Green-Up, Wild Rock Outfitters and Peterborough and the Kawarthas Tourism.
+We now have two great maps.
+The Peterborough County and City Cycling and Trails Map shows all the multi-use trails, cycling lanes, footpaths, and recommended on-road links between trails and bike lanes.
+The PeterboRoutes Map describes and maps recommended short cycling routes in the region around Peterborough.
+Hard copies are available at City Hall (switchboard), GreenUP, Peterborough and the Kawarthas Tourism and local cycling shops.

 Downtown Peterborough - Cycling Map (all buses go to downtown Peterborough)